madrid

 Café Murillo

-Café Murillo is a chic and sophisticated establishment with a lovely terrace seating area that offers delectable Spanish bistro cuisine, fine wine, and delightful baked treats.
+Café Murillo is a chic and sophisticated establishment with a lovely terrace that offers delectable Spanish bistro cuisine, fine wine, and delightful baked treats.
 It's a perfect choice for a relaxing break right beside the world-renowned Prado Museum.
-Whether you're in the mood for a light breakfast of coffee and pastries or a more substantial meal, Café Murillo has you covered.
+Whether you're in the mood for a light breakfast, coffee, pastries or a more substantial meal, Café Murillo has you covered.
 Their dining room offers a variety of tasty options, including huevos rotos, a delicious dish consisting of fried eggs served with coveted Spanish ham.

 Read More